aws/aws-cdk/packages/aws-cdk-lib/aws-s3/README.md

 });
 ```

-The above example uses L2 Bucket Construct with L1 CfnBucketPolicy Construct.
+The above example uses the L2 Bucket Construct with the L1 CfnBucketPolicy Construct.
 However,
-when `serverAccessLogsBucket` is used, it will attempt to create a new L2 Bucket Policy
+when `serverAccessLogsBucket` is set, a new L2 Bucket Policy resource will be created
-resource and overwrite the permissions defined in the L1 Bucket Policy, causing unintended
+which overwrites the permissions defined in the L1 Bucket Policy causing unintended
 behaviours.

 As noted above, we highly discourage the mixed usage of L1 and L2 Constructs.
 The recommended